QAZASDEDC/DaiFu/README.md

 # DaiFu: A Framework for In-Situ Recovery of Deep Learning Programs against Crash Failures
-The artifact of Usenix ATC 2024 submission#43
+The artifact of Usenix ASE 2024 submission#95

 ## Project Structure